OriginTrailClub/deepdive/guides/staking-instructions.md

 # Staking Instructions

 {% hint style="info" %}
-Delegated staking is live on Gnosis mainnet.
-Delegated staking on NeuroWebAI (formerly known as OriginTrail Parachain) will go live at a later date.&#x20;
+Delegated staking is live on Gnosis, NeuroWebAI (OriginTrail Parachain) and Base.&#x20;
 {% endhint %}

+## Step 1 - Choose where to stake

+Review the yield, commmission rates and if there is available space on the node you want to stake to.
+Try to stake to a node that is comparitively filled compared to other nodes on the same network.
+If the stake is too low it won't earn yield in compared with nodes on that network with higher stake.

-## Step 1 - Add Gnosis Network to MetaMask
+## Step 2  - Add your chosen network to Metamask

+Gnosis:

-Begin by adding the Gnosis network to your Metamask extension by either connecting MetaMask to this [**link** ](https://chainlist.org/?search=gnosis)or manually with the info below
+If you choose to stake on the Gnosis network, add it to your Metamask extension by either connecting Metamask here [**link** ](https://chainlist.org/?search=gnosis) or manually with the info below

 | Network name        | Gnosis                                           |
 | ------------------- | ------------------------------------------------ |